Cloud-Cauldron/.github/profile/README.md

-## Hi there 👋
+## Hi there.
+We're Cloud Cauldron Limited👋

-### 🧙 Cloud Cauldron is a small consultancy helping Enterprise organizations adopt DevOps and Cloud Computing.
+## 🧙 We're a small UK consultancy helping organizations adopt DevOps and Cloud Computing best practices.

 ### We specialise in:
   - Cloud Infrastructure as code.
   - Cloud migration and adoption.
-  - Enterprise DevSecOps and continuous integration and delivery.
+  - Enterprise DevOps and continuous integration and delivery.
-  - Docker and container platforms.
+  - Docker, Kubernetes, and other container platforms.
   - Microservices and architectural evolution.
   - Observability (logging, metrics, events, tooling, etc).
   - AWS Lambda and serverless.